 One of his most recent designs is the Grand Alaskan 60, which can be extended to 64 feeet, and is manufactured at the Tania yard, Kaohsuing, Taiwan.
 These are capable of planing speeds when equipped with larger engines yet cruise comfortably and efficiently at 10 knots.

-Several new designs are currently in production.
+Several new designs are available in the used boat market.
 The very popular 44 Offshore Cruisers has been redesigned as the DeFever 45 After Cabin model.
 It is also available with a cockpit and is known as the DeFever 50 Cockpit.
 Plus there are beautiful raised pilothouse DeFever designs from 46 to 56 feet.

 Along with several megayachts and sailboats, Art's designs are admired for their traditional lines, sturdy construction, long range, sea-keeping ability, and practical layouts that make them perfect for extended cruising.